SNHU-CS/CS-330/module03/mod3_tutorials.md

 All of these three transformations are represented by a 4x4 homogeneous matrix.
 Also, transformations are applied right to left, so if scaling needs to occur first, it will have to be the rightmost matrix.

 After the `transformation` matrix has been calculated, we need to pass it to the vertex shader as a `uniform`.
-Uniform variables are per-mesh attributes -- i.e. they are shared by all vertices.
-In order to transfer this matrix as a uniform, we
+Uniform variables are per-mesh attributes, i.e. they are shared by all vertices.
+In order to transfer this matrix as a uniform, we complete the following:

 1. Retrieve the uniform's location (in memory) within the active program by calling `glGetUniformLocation`
-2. We transfer the data by calling `glUniformMatrix4fv` (note that there is a large collection of `glUniform` matrices, so make sure to review their reference pages)
+2. We transfer the data by calling `glUniformMatrix4fv` (note that there is a large collection of `glUniform` matrices, so make sure to review their [reference pages](https://www.khronos.org/registry/OpenGL-Refpages/gl4/html/glUniform.xhtml))

 ```
 void URender()